alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 entry whose promise is about the answer can not say it in Essence and has to be native; where the entry it stands beside is an Essence body performing the SAME operation, the runtime writes that operation out a second time rather than instead of it.
-Six do. `NonEmptyList` holds two — `prepend(contentsOf:)` and `replace(_:at:)`, each written in Essence on `List` — `List.repeat`'s `PositiveInteger` entry is the third, native because the entry beside it answers a `List`, and an expression that is not empty is not one the language can be told is not empty; `NonZeroRational::reciprocal` and `negate` are the fourth and fifth, for the same reason one level along; and `NonEmptyString::characters` is the sixth, spelled out of the `split(on "")` its own Essence twin is.
+Five do. `NonEmptyList` holds two — `prepend(contentsOf:)` and `replace(_:at:)`, each written in Essence on `List` — `List.repeat`'s `PositiveInteger` entry is the third, native because the entry beside it answers a `List`, and an expression that is not empty is not one the language can be told is not empty; and `NonZeroRational::reciprocal` and `negate` are the fourth and fifth, for the same reason one level along. `NonEmptyString::characters` was the sixth until `String::characters` went native itself: its answer is a `List<Character>`, which is a promise about the ANSWER, so the base entry could not stay in Essence either — and the refined entry re-exports that one runtime Function now.
 `NonEmptyList::firstItem`, `NonEmptyString::firstCharacter` and
 `NonEmptyDictionary::firstEntry` are on no such list, though each stands beside a body of the same name: an entry that unwraps an Optional performs a different operation from the one that answers it.
-Every other refined entry READS off the native beside it instead — `NonNegativeInteger::squareRoot` is the shape to copy — and these six can not, because the entry each stands beside is an Essence body and so exports no runtime Function to import.
+Every other refined entry READS off the native beside it instead — `NonNegativeInteger::squareRoot` is the shape to copy — and these five can not, because the entry each stands beside is an Essence body and so exports no runtime Function to import.
 That is the exception the rule above allows, and it is only safe because `StdlibExhaustive.es` calls both entries over the same inputs, wherever they stand: the golden capture is what